Is A 2022 Cape Cod Winter Getaway For You?

 In the End

-Whether you decide to enjoy a brisk walk along with the striking views of the towns that border Cape Cod Canal or follow a winding trail through quiet beaches ending with a hot drink at your favorite cafe, there’s something for everyone on a Cape Cod winter getaway.
+Whether you decide to enjoy a brisk walk along the Cape Cod Canal or follow a winding trail through quiet beaches, ending with a hot drink at your favorite cafe, there’s something for everyone on a Cape Cod winter getaway.

-If you’re an indoor person, you can enjoy many of the bakeries and museums that Cape Cod offers, while outdoorsy folks can visit the happening P-town or the lighthouses scattered around the Cape.
+If you’re an indoor person, you can enjoy many of the bakeries, shops and museums that Cape Cod offers, while outdoorsy folks can visit the happening P-town or the lighthouses scattered around the Cape.

-With gorgeous snows that turn the Cape into a real-life Winter Wonderland, this is the ideal place to plan that Cape Cod winter getaway you’re looking for!
+With gorgeous light snows that turn the Cape into a real-life Winter Wonderland, this is the ideal time to plan that Cape Cod winter getaway you’re looking for!

 Tags: